You may be a candidate for joint replacement (or arthroplasty) if you have:

 Implants or replacements don't last forever.

-Ninety percent of implants are in good shape after 10 years.
-After 20 years, 75 to 80 percent still perform well.
+90% of implants are in good shape after 10 years.
+After 20 years, 75-80% still perform well.
 A patient's activity level and other factors can affect how long an implant lasts.

 Younger patients often recover faster from surgery and regain use of their joints faster than older patients.
 However, younger patients are also more likely to need the surgery repeated in the future because of their longer life expectancy.